UoW-ATM/Mercury/README.md

 ```
 Or using the jupyter notebook "Mercury.ipynb", see below.

+## Programmatic use of Mercury

+Mercury can be used as an object.
+An example of its use and some examples to run can be found in
+the `Mercury.ipynb` Jupyter notebook.
+The notebook shows the possible uses of Mercury in terms of parameter setting,
+scenarios, case study, etc.

-# Graphical interface
+## Graphical interface

 You can use a GUI to explore the data input and output structure, create new scenarios, case studies, etc. Use the
 following command to start it:
 ```commandline
 dashboard/mercury_gui.py
 ```

-# Programmatic use of Mercury

-Mercury can be used as an object.
-An example of its use and some examples to run can be found in
-the Mercury.ipynb Jupyter notebook.
-The notebook shows the possible uses of Mercury in terms of parameter setting,
-scenarios, case study, etc.

 # Manual and documentation
 A more complete manual is in construction.
 An automatically generated documentation for the repository can be found in